remix-run/remix/docs/file-conventions/routes.md

 # Route File Naming

-While you can configure routes in [`remix.config.js`][remix_config], most routes are created with this file system convention.
+While you can configure routes via [the "routes" plugin option][routes_config], most routes are created with this file system convention.
 Add a file, get a route.

 Please note that you can use either `.js`, `.jsx`, `.ts` or `.tsx` file extensions.
 We'll stick with `.tsx` in the examples to avoid duplication.